-This is located at the American Gardens Theater at the very back of World Showcase and there are three performances each night at 5 PM, 6:45 PM and 8:15 PM.
-The first two performances are usually the most difficult to get seats, but I find that the last performance can be somewhat easier.
+This is located at the American Gardens Theater at the very back of World Showcase and there are three performances each night at 5:15 PM, 7 PM, and 8:30 PM.
+The first two performances are usually the most difficult to get seats for, but I find that the last performance can be somewhat easier.

 Reservations for the Candlelight Processional Dining Packages can be made on the Disney World website or by calling 407-WDW-DINE.